rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 addressed in section 4.5.
 ADNOMINAL SYNTAX AND SECONDARY DECLENSION.

 Abessive
-The ABESSIVE case in Erzya can be represented by the allomorphs %vtomo, %vt́eme, %tomo,
-%t́eme, %teme => %VTOmO in all declension types.
+The ABESSIVE case in Erzya can be represented by the allomorphs -vtomo, -vt́eme, -tomo, -t́eme, -teme => -VTOmO in all declension types.
 Table 4.20

 Ablative forms from the definite and indefinite declensions